darakian/mini_markdown/README.md

     parse(lex(source))
 }
 ```
 If all you want is to take markdown and get html `render` is your function.
-If you want see work with the internal structure the `parse` and `lex` functions are public.
+If you want to work with the internal structure the `parse` and `lex` functions are public.

 ## Currently Supported Syntax
 ### Headings